Skip to content

 Technology 1.4

 Continue to offer Minneapolis as a testing ground for automated vehicle pilots and learn from other cities doing similar work.
-Pilots should only test a shared model of travel, such as shuttles, and adhere to Technology 2.2.
+Pilots should only test a shared model of travel, such as shuttles, and adhere to Technology Action 2.2.

 Supported goals: